Supreme Court rules Trump can begin border wall construction

 The Supreme Court gave the go-ahead Friday for President Trump to begin border wall construction while a legal battle rages in lower courts over his emergency wall-building declaration from earlier this year.

-The ruling is a major victory for the president, who’d met with rejection in those lower courts.
+The ruling is a major victory for the president, who’d declared the emergency in February, overcame a congressional attempt to stop him, but then saw the courts block him.

+“Wow!
+Big VICTORY on the Wall,” Mr. Trump tweeted.
+“The United States Supreme Court overturns lower court injunction, allows Southern Border Wall to proceed.
+Big WIN for Border Security and the Rule of Law!”

+Mr. Trump’s lawyers had told the justices they were racing a Sept.
+30 deadline for spending the money, and if they didn’t obligate it by then, they would lose the chance to spend it on the wall.

 Sign up for Daily Newsletters